dwarvesf/WeAreHiring/open-positions/technical-writer.md

 - Experience in writing, editing and layouting using Markdown, and editors such iA Writer, Obsidian, Roam
 - Superb written communication skills in both English and Vietnamese

+**Nice to have**

+- Basic design skills using Figma, Canvas, Sketch
+- Basic understanding of Git, Github
+- Basic video editing skills

 ### What it takes to succeed

+---

 - Consistently develop and maintain our team’s brand voice
 - Collaborate with management and engineers to create technical documentation, visuals and diagrams for various audiences, including end users, administrators, and developers, stakeholders, communities
 - Create tutorials, guides, and FAQs to help audiences understand our brand, and activities
 - Work with communication to fully develop brand campaigns and events
-- Stay current with industry trends and best practices in technical writing and communication.
+- Stay current with industry trends and best practices in technical writing and communication

-**Nice to have**
-- Basic design skills using Figma, Canvas, Sketch
-- Basic understanding of Git, Github
-- Basic video editing skills

 ### Benefits

+---

 Our goal is to provide and empower teammates with what they need to get the job done.

 - Flat-structure & 100% remote